tlswg/certificate-compression/draft-ietf-tls-certificate-compression.md

 | 224 to 255       | Reserved for Private Use |

-The values in this registry shall be allocated under "IETF Review" policy for values strictly smaller than 64, and under "Specification Required" policy otherwise (see [RFC8126] for the definition of relevant policies).
+The values in this registry shall be allocated under "IETF Review" policy for values strictly smaller than 64, under "Specification Required" policy for values 64-223, and under “Private Use” otherwise (see [RFC8126] for the definition of relevant policies).

+The procedures for requesting values in the Specification Required space are specified in [I-D.ietf-tls-iana-registry-updates].

 --- back